kubevirt/project-infra/docs/how-to-add-a-prow-cluster.md

 #### Create secrets that are required for the jobs.

 > [!NOTE]
-> Currently there's only the `gcs` secret required.
+> Currently there's only the `gcs-credentials` secret required.

 Now we can create Prow job configurations that have the `cluster` field set to the name we provided above.